MADHURIMA-VARIKUTI/GENAI-PERF-AUTOMATION/README.md

 1.	pod_prefix: Prefix for pod names (e.g., list-profiles-llama-31-8b).
 2.	pattern: Pattern for pod configuration (e.g., l40s-bf16-tp1-pp1-throughput).
 3.	image: Container image to be used in the pod.
-4.	selected_profile_id: ID of the model profile to be used. [user don’t have to change this]
+4.	selected_model_id: ID of the model to be used. [user don’t have to change this]

  ###### EXAMPLE: